Wolverine (Photo by Jonathan Othén, Wikimedia Commons)

 A Marvel Comics favourite and Hollywood darling, Wolverine is a superhero who’s known to strike fast and furiously.
 In real life, the wolverine displays no less prowess than the action hero it inspired.
 It has the look of a small bear — furry coat, beady eyes, round face and ears.
 The wolverine’s padded paws act like snowshoes, insulating its feet and enabling it to tread lightly on snow.

-But if you’re so lucky as to spot one, do keep your distance, as this species has a fearsome reputation.
-When threatened, wolverines are not afraid to use their sharp teeth and semi-retractable claws in defence.
+But if you’re so lucky as to spot one, do keep your distance.
+This species has a fearsome reputation.
+When threatened, wolverines are not afraid to use their sharp teeth and semi-retractable claws.

-Rarely are these beasts seen, for they are solitary, shy animals with a big home range (50-400 square kilometres for males and 230-1,580 square kilometres for females).
+Rarely are these beasts seen.
+They are solitary, shy animals with a big home range (50-400 square kilometres for males and 230-1,580 square kilometres for females).
 Researchers are just beginning to understand their distribution, population genetics and land use.
 Due to their sensitivity to disturbances in their habitat, they are considered an indicator species that signals the overall health of their ecosystem.

 The beast that lives up to its name

 The Latin name for wolverine is Gulo gulo, which translates to “glutton.”
 This may point to the species’ feeding habits.
-Opportunistic scavengers by trade, wolverines eat whatever may cross their path, from carcasses, to mice, to berries and plants.
+Wolverines eat whatever may cross their path, from carcasses, to mice, to berries and plants.
 This species may even prey on hibernating animals or steal from a bear’s cache.

 In recent years, researchers have studied the wolverine’s distribution and how connected populations are in British Columbia, Alberta and along the Continental Divide across U.S. borders.
 Darkwoods, a Nature Conservancy of Canada (NCC) property, served as a sampling site for researcher Doris Hausleitner’s team.
 The researchers suspect wolverines also actively use the Frog Bear Conservation Corridor (also shared by grizzly bears and other species), which is nestled between the Purcell and Selkirk mountains.